se23m504/StartStreaming/README.md

 ## Build

-The image is already available on DockerHub, but if you need to build it again for any reason, run the following command from the root directory:
+The image is already available on [DockerHub](https://hub.docker.com/r/se23m504/configure), but if you need to build it again for any reason, run the following command from the root directory:

 ```
-docker build -t se23m504/startstreaming ./src -f ./docker/Dockerfile
+docker build -t se23m504/configure ./src -f ./docker/Dockerfile
 ```